Accenture/mercury/guides/CHAPTER-6.md

 Adding the `rest-spring` library in your application would turn it into a pre-configured Spring Boot application.

-The "rest-spring" library configures Spring Boot's serializers (XML and JSON) to behave consistently as the built-in light weight non-blocking HTTP server.
+The "rest-spring" library configures Spring Boot's serializers (XML and JSON) to behave consistently as the built-in lightweight non-blocking HTTP server.

-If you want to disable the light weight HTTP server, you can set `rest.automation=false` in application.properties.
+If you want to disable the lightweight HTTP server, you can set `rest.automation=false` in application.properties.
-The REST automation engine and the light weight HTTP server will be turned off.
+The REST automation engine and the lightweight HTTP server will be turned off.

 > IMPORTANT: the platform-core library assumes the application configuration files to be either application.yml or application.properties.
 If you use custom Spring profile, please keep the